mxnuchim/project-crypto-exchange-web-3.0/README.md

 ## [Click here to view](https://wave-crypto-exchange-mxnuchim.vercel.app/)
 This is a code repository for the corresponding blockchain DApp hosted on Vercel

-Portfolio - Coming soon
+- Portfolio - Coming soon
-E-mail - manuchimoliver779@gmail.com
-Want to collaborate or hire me?
-Send me an e-mail 👌
+- Want to collaborate or hire me?
+Send me an e-mail at manuchimoliver779@gmail.com 👌